Md-Siam-Mia-Code/GFPGAN-Web-Interface/README.md

     pip install realesrgan
     ```
 5. For one click run
+    Create a new shortcut on your GFPGAN directory using the script given below:

     ```console
     # For Anaconda users
     C:\ProgramData\anaconda3\Scripts\activate.bat GFPGAN & cd\ & <your_drive_letter>: & cd <your_gfpgan_directory> & python web_interface_gfpgan.py